 You’re driving down the road and spot a dog walking without their parent.
 Because you love animals so much, it’s natural for you to instinctively want to pull over and try to help reunite them with their family.
 However, there are some things you should consider before rushing up to a stray pup.

-Dr. Kwane Stewart, a veterinarian and member of Fetch by The Dodo’s Veterinary Advisory Board, shares three things you should do if you find a stray dog.
+Dr. Kwane Stewart, a veterinarian and member of Fetch’s Veterinary Advisory Board, shares three things you should do if you find a stray dog.
 Plus, he breaks down some important body language cues a stray dog may exhibit and how to react to them safely.

 Stray simply means a wandering or lost dog by definition.
 It’s the interpretation that’s a little more difficult.
 Some dogs you can clearly see are owned and lost, while others may appear to be more feral and not acclimated as a pet.